mahilab/Syntacts/cpp.md

 sleep(3);                             // wait 3 seconds while the Signal plays
 ```

-- To create sweeping motions with tactile arrays, you can move the target location in a `while` or `for` loop along a predescribed path:
+- To create sweeping motions with tactile arrays, you can move the target location in a `while` or `for` loop along a predescribed path.
-- Master volume and pitch of Spatializer can also be modified using `setVolume` and `setPitch`.
+- Master volume and pitch of the Spatializer can also be modified using `setVolume` and `setPitch`.

 ```cpp
 while (condition) {